-Extracorporeal Shock Wave Therapy (ESWT)
+Extracorporeal Shock Wave therapy (ESWT)

 ESWT is an FDA-approved non-surgical treatment option for chronic PF heel pain.
 For selected individuals who have failed conventional medical therapy, ESWT may be a noninvasive alternative to surgical treatment.
-Hyperstimulation, analgesia, and stimulation of neovascularization and collagen synthesis in degenerative tissues are among the hypothesized processes behind the effects of ESWT (Sun et al. 2017).
-The goal of ESWT is to reduce pain and promote healing of the affected soft tissue by delivering shock waves to the heel which relieves pain by disrupting scar tissue and causes microscopic damage to that tissue.
+Hyperstimulation, analgesia, and stimulation of neovascularization and collagen synthesis in degenerative tissues are among the hypothesized processes behind the effects of ESWT (Sun et al. 2017; Speed 2014).
+The goal of ESWT is to reduce pain and promote healing of the affected soft tissue by delivering shock waves to the heel.
+Theoretically, shock waves relieve pain by disrupting scar tissue and causing microscopic damage to that tissue.
 This promotes the formation of new blood vessels in the injured area, facilitating the healing process.
-The treatment is available in two variations: low-energy and high-energy, both of which are delivered as outpatient services.
+This treatment is available in two variations: low-energy and high-energy, both of which are delivered as outpatient services.
 High-energy ESWT is performed in a hospital or ambulatory surgery center under anesthesia.
 In the office, low-energy ESWT is typically used without anesthesia.

-Systematic reviews and meta-analyses have been conducted, including studies comparing ESWT with corticosteroid injections; however, the summary results are inconsistent.
+Several systematic reviews and meta-analyses have been conducted, including studies comparing ESWT with corticosteroid injections; however, the summary results are inconsistent.
+Some meta-analyses reported pain reduction, while others reported that the pain reduction was not significant.
 The varying results may be attributed to the lack of uniformity in the definition of results, the variability of ESWT treatment regimens (i.e., the number and duration of shocks per treatment, the number of treatments, the different subjects of comparison, and the focus vs. radial, low intensity vs. high intensity and vitality).
-Some studies have reported significant benefits in terms of pain relief and functional improvement at 3 months, but it is not evident whether ESWT improves pain and function beyond 3 months or whether it alters course of the disease in the long-term.
-According to an evidence-based peer review, while ESWT has been studied more extensively than any other single treatment modality for PF, there is high-quality evidence that it is ineffective in treating PF and is therefore not recommended for routine use (Young 2023).
+Some studies have reported significant benefits in terms of pain relief and functional improvement at 3 months, but it is not evident whether ESWT improves pain and function beyond the 3 months or whether it alters course of the disease in the long-term.
+According to an evidence-based peer review, while ESWT has been studied more extensively than any other single treatment modality for PF, there is high-quality evidence that it is ineffective in treating PF and is therefore not recommended for routine use (UpToDate, 2021).
 The available evidence is insufficient to conclude that ESWT improves net health benefits and efficacy outcomes.

 Al-Siyabi et al. (2022) performed a systematic review and meta-analysis comparing the outcomes of ESWT versus ultrasound therapy (UST) in PF.
 The review included seven studies with a total of 369 patients comparing the use of ESWT and ultrasound therapy.
-No significant difference was found between ESWT and UST for functional impairment, American Orthopedic Foot and Ankle Society (AOFAS) scale score, or pain in the first steps in the morning; however, there was a significant improvement in pain during activity for the ESWT group.
+No significant difference was found between ESWT and UST for functional impairment, American Orthopedic Foot and Ankle Society (AOFAS) scale score, or pain in the first steps in the morning.
+However, there was a significant improvement in pain during activity for the ESWT group.
 For secondary outcomes, ESWT had improved results in terms of primary efficacy success rate (the reduction of heel pain), activity limitations, and patient satisfaction.
 The reduction in plantar fascia thickness showed no significant difference.
 Pain intensity after treatment had varied results among the included studies.
 The authors noted that the identification of 7 studies with a sample of 369 patients may not be sufficient to make definitive conclusions and recommended additional clinical trials with larger sample sizes to further evaluate the current findings.